 S&P 500 Total Return: Dividends vs. Capital Appreciation

 Anchor’s investment philosophy is to provide clients with above-market returns in down markets and competitive returns over the course of a stock market cycle.
 This approach is evident in every one of Anchor’s strategies.
-Anchor’s Select Dividend strategy, in particular, comprised only of dividend yielding stocks, takes this investment approach to its fullest extent.
+Anchor’s Dividend Income strategy, in particular, comprised only of dividend yielding stocks, takes this investment approach to its fullest extent.
 Anchor’s strong preference for dividend yielding stocks reflects our commitment towards striving to provide clients with downside protection during periods of market volatility and to generate competitive long-term returns.

 Click here to download a PDF of this article.